LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/slotsAndVariables.md

 In the [Interaction Details Response Match & Actions](conversation-builder-conversation-builder-interaction-details.html#next-actions-response-match-actions) settings, you can assign various data points to either Slots or Variables.

+One or the more common use cases of slots and variables is [storing user input](conversation-builder-conversation-builder-interactions.html#capture-and-use-consumer-response-to-a-question).

 ### Difference Between Slots and Variables

 When to use one or the other